achung89/react-futures/README.md

 const friendsAndGroups = lazyArray(() => zip(friends, groups)) //=> future array
 ```

-To defer function composition, you can use ramda's pipeWith or composeWith to wrap callbacks in `lazyObject` and `lazyArray`
+To defer function composition, you can use ramda's `pipeWith` or `composeWith` functions and wrap callbacks in `lazyObject` and `lazyArray`:

 ```javascript
 import { pipeWith, filter, sort } from 'ramda';